MrM12LRV/paintata/README.md

     manage_data.js
         My javascript to manage (filter, retrieve, order) the incoming data from the Baltimore page.
+        There are two main control flows in this file.
+One for querying the Baltimore Tax Data (more complicated) and one for querying the Contract Data (simple).
+The Tax Data querying uses the following functions:
+            getTaxData, buildWhereClause, reorderTaxData, relabelTaxData.
+        Whereas the Contract Data querying (which does not depend on input) uses only:
+            getSpendingData, relabelSpendingData.

     style.css
         Page for the style of my webpage.
+        The table style is cited in the .css file.

 ###################